kpbaks/zellij.fish/README.md

 ## Customization

-The following variables can be changed to customize the plugin:
+The following variables can be changed to customize the plugin: 0 and 1 are used to represent false and true respectively. `\e` is used to represent the alt key in fish keybinds.
+To use ctrl instead of alt, use `\c` instead of `\e`.

 | Variable                  | Default   | Description                                                                                                                                 | Constraints                                                                        |
 | ------------------------- | --------- | ------------------------------------------------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------- |